 Since then Kampuchea-Krom has been under Vietnamese administration, much to the detriment of the Khmer Krom population.
 They are denied the right to freely practice their religion and pass on their culture, and are generally treated as second-class citizens.
 The mission of the KKF is to seek freedom, justice and the acceptance of the right to self-determination for those Khmer Krom who are living under the oppression of the Vietnamese socialist government, through the use of nonviolent measures and the implementation of international law.

 UNPO MEMBER PERSPECTIVE

 The salt deposits in the soil are sapping the coastal areas of their fertility.
-In the district of Duyen Hai, the rice yield has decreased by between 50% and 90% in the last 30 years.
+In the district of Duyen Hai, the rice yield has decreased by between 50 percent and 90 percent in the last 30 years.
 These salt deposits worsen with the increased use of irrigation systems using the waters of the Mekong.
 The irrigation canals proliferate in the regions of An Giang, Long Xuyen and Can Tho.

 Recently, the seals of Khmer-Krom temples, usually made of writings in Khmer language, have been completely switched to Vietnamese.